 Businesses across industries are implementing work-from-home policies in response to the COVID-19 pandemic.
-When preparing for this change, business owners and leaders need to consider communication, technology and compliance, among other things.
+When preparing for this change, business owners and leaders should consider communication, technology and compliance, among other things.

 In a typical scenario, planning could take months, but many businesses don’t have that luxury now.
 This short guide provides an overview of building a work-from-home policy.